A dynamical characterization of universally tight lens spaces: Compactness of fast planes

 Let us prove Theorem~\ref{thm_comp_fast}.
 In the following we fix, as in section~\ref{section_bubb_off_analysis}, an $\R$-invariant Riemannian metric on $\R\times M$.
 Domains in $\C$ and $\R\times S^1$ will be equipped with its standard complex structure and euclidean metric.
 Norms of vectors and linear maps are taken with respect to these choices.

 Consider an arbitrary sequence

 and define There is no loss of generality to assume that $\Gamma$ is finite.
-This can be achieved by passing to a subsequence of $\util_k$, still denoted by $\util_k$, and is proved using Hofer's lemma and the fact that a finite-energy plane that bubbles-off from points of $\Gamma$ has a minimum positive quantum of $d\lambda$-area.
+This can be achieved by passing to a subsequence of $\util_k$, still denoted by $\util_k$, and is proved using Hofer's lemma {\cite[Lemma~4.6.4]{mcdsal}, which allows us to rescale the curves near a bubbling-off point to produce a finite-energy plane,} and the fact that a finite-energy plane that bubbles-off from points of $\Gamma$ has a minimum positive quantum of $d\lambda$-area.
 By similar reasons it follows from~\eqref{normalization_fast_planes} and from the definition of the number $\sigma(T)$ that $\Gamma \subset\D$.
 Thus the sequence $|d\util_k|$ is $C^0_{\rm loc}$-bounded on $\C\setminus \Gamma$.
 Defining $\vtil_k$ by